Questions About Family or Cosmetic Dentistry?

 What are the different types of teeth whitening options?

 Below are the three most popular teeth whitening options available today.

 In-office teeth whitening works by producing a significant color change in your teeth in a short amount of time, usually within an hour.
 The procedure is done at the dentist’s office applying a high-concentration peroxide gel on the teeth after they have been protected with a special shield.

 Professionally Dispensed Take-Home Whitening Kits

-Teeth whitening usually lasts from one to three years before darkening of the teeth is noticed.
-Additionally, once your teeth have been initially whitened, typically only “touch ups” are required to maintain the whiteness.
-Depending how you want your teeth to look, you may only have to bleach once a month or only a couple of times per year to keep that great white smile going.
+Teeth whitening usually lasts from one to three years before the darkening of the teeth is noticed.
+Additionally, once your teeth have been initially whitened, typically only “touch-ups” are required to maintain the whiteness.
+Depending on how you want your teeth to look, you may only have to bleach once a month or only a couple of times per year to keep that great white smile going.

-Bad breath is caused by a variety of factors, including the types of food you ingest, periodontal disease, dry mouth, digestive issues and other medical causes.
-Going to your dentist will help you determine the cause of your bad breath, so that you can take steps to elminate it.
+Bad breath is caused by a variety of factors, including the types of food you ingest, periodontal disease, dry mouth, digestive issues, and other medical causes.
+Going to your dentist will help you determine the cause of your bad breath so that you can take steps to eliminate it.

 Regardless of the cause of your bad breath, good oral hygiene and regular checkups to the dentist will help reduce it.
 Brushing and flossing will eliminate particles of food stuck between your teeth which emit odors.
 It will also help prevent or treat periodontal disease (gum disease), caused by plaque buildup on your teeth, which can lead to bad breath.
 Dentures should be properly cleaned and soaked overnight in an antibacterial solution (unless otherwise advised by your dentist).
 Finally, make sure to brush your tongue regularly to eliminate any residue.